jonahji/index-change-alerts/README.md

 1. The GitHub Action runs on the defined schedule
 2. It fetches the current composition of both indices
 3. Compares with previously stored data to detect changes
-4. If changes are found, especially in the #10 position, it sends an email alert
+4. If changes are found, especially in the top 20 positions, it sends an email alert
 5. Updates the stored data for the next comparison

+## System Architecture

+The system uses an object-oriented design with three main components:

+1. **IndexTracker**: Handles fetching, storing, and comparing index data
+2. **EmailNotifier**: Manages the creation and sending of email notifications
+3. **Main Script**: Coordinates the overall process and scheduling

 ## Customization

-- Modify `check_changes.py` to track different index positions or add more indices
+You can easily customize the system by:

+- Changing `TOP_POSITIONS_TO_TRACK` (currently 20) to focus on more or fewer positions
+- Adding more indices by extending the `IndexTracker` class
+- Modifying the email format in the `EmailNotifier` class
-- Adjust the cron schedule in `daily_check.yml` to run at different times
+- Adjusting the cron schedule in `daily_check.yml` to run at different times
-- Change the email format or add more notification methods

 ## Troubleshooting

 - Check the Action logs in the GitHub Actions tab if notifications aren't being sent
 - Ensure your email app password is correct and properly configured
 - For Gmail, make sure "Less secure app access" is enabled or use an app password